This is a question that people ask when they first start on their Kindle Publishing journey. It’s a question I pondered many times.

-She had been successful trading her time for money, most likely because she didn't have the budget for her Kindle business at the time.
-Jessica wound up moving to, what I like to call, Outsource city.
+She had been successful in trading her time for money, most likely because she didn’t have the budget for her Kindle business at the time.
+Jessica wound up, moving to, what I like to call, Outsource city.
 Great things happen at outsource city :D

 Today, she’s one of the most profitable Kindle Publishers in our secret group of profitable publishers.
 Banking in over $5,000 a month, her story is a testament that you can write your own Kindle books and be a successful publisher!

 I wrote a book once.
 It was overly time-consuming because I’m a perfectionist…